helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>What really matters is the name you succeed in imposing on the facts not the facts themselves.</h3 quote>
+<h3 quote align='center'>If you look back today over the last 25 years, it is a fact that we have had a progressive degeneration of our intelligence community in general in particular in the field of human intelligence.</h3 quote>

 ---